scarv/pq-riscv/README.md

 ## Aims

+The overarching aim is to be able to run any candidate on a RISC-V platform (simulator first, then hardware) *out of the box*.

 Currently, only KEM candiates are included in the repository.
 This is purely to make the workload more managable for the time being.